FEBRUARY 21ST-24TH, 2013

 Panelists: Cecily Carver (Toronto), PartyTime!Hexcellent!
 (Rachel Weil) (Texas), Cindy Poremba (Toronto), Sanda Danilovic (Toronto), Emma Westecott (Toronto)

 A conversation centered around feminist practices in both game based and game art based production.

 Dames Making Games February Social and feb-fatale Arcade! (@Bento Miso).

 Saturday, February 23rd.
 5pm.

 Following the feminist round table discussion, promotional sponsors Dames Making Games will be hosting their February Social, which will feature an Arcade consisting of games made during their feb-fatale game jam, featuring feminist games with a noir twist!

 The Politics of Appropriation in Game Art. (@ Bento Miso)

 Sunday, February 24th.
 3pm

-Panelists: foci+loci (Chris Burke + Tamara Yadao), Martin Zeilinger, Alex Myers.
+Panelists: foci+loci (Chris Burke + Tamara Yadao) (New York), Martin Zeilinger, Alex Myers.